amenti4k/amenti4k.github.io/_posts/2024-10-01-Radiooooo.md

 tags: [music, misc]
 ---

+*The theory goes: limited (curation mattered but it was solo dumping, not essential )→ universal consensus voting (multiple options and choose based on actual democracy) → age of too many good options (tell me what I like)*

 I BUILT AN ONLINE RADIO THAT I UPDATE EVERY 2 DAYS.
 I love sharing music w friends and wanted a corner on the internet to do that.

 [aava.club/songs](https://aava.club/songs)